trpc/trpc/CONTRIBUTING.md

 #### Handling a Request and Forming a Response

 The core implementation for HTTP handling is contained in [`resolveHTTPResponse`](packages/server/src/http/resolveHTTPResponse.ts) where requests are handled and an object representing a response is created.
-This function deals with handling different methods (`query` and `mutation` have different sepcs), batching, etc. so it is an excellent place to get an overview of the complete process of handling a request and forming a response.
+This function deals with handling different methods (`query` and `mutation` have different specs), batching, etc. so it is an excellent place to get an overview of the complete process of handling a request and forming a response.
 If you want to learn more about the specification that we implement, read [this docs page](https://trpc.io/docs/rpc).

 #### Adapting Requests and Responses